nicolargo/glances/docs/gw/influxdb.rst

     $ glances --export-influxdb

-Glances generates a lot of column (for example if you have many running Docker containers).
-You should use the *tsm1* engine in the InfluxDB configuration file (no limit on column number).
+Glances generates a lot of columns, e.g., if you have many running Docker containers, so you should use the ``tsm1`` engine in the InfluxDB configuration file (no limit on columns number).

 Grafana
 -------